MetzinAround/practical-classroom-workshop/course/adding_a_page.md

 ---
 title: Adding a course page
-nav_order: 2
+nav_order: 1
+parent: How to use
 ---

 # Adding a course page

 Let's start by adding new content to your site.
 We can do that by creating `markdown` files in the `course` directory.
-`markdown` files are pretty similar to plain-text files, but have lots of simple formatting capabilities.
+`markdown` files are pretty similar to plain-text files, but have lots of simple yet powerful formatting capabilities.
-You'll recognize `markdown` files by their `.md` or `.markdown`.
+You'll recognize `markdown` files by their `.md` or `.markdown` extension.

 All `markdown` files created in the `course` directory will be picked up by the site if they have the following header at the top: